ambur-biryani/wild-sprint-frontend/README.md

 # Wild Sprint

-*This project won first place in the tracks of industrial collaborations with Ethereum and with Dyte in the DevSpace '21 Hackathon by The Computer Society of India - VIT*
+*This project won first place in the tracks of industrial collaborations with Ethereum and Dyte in the DevSpace '21 Hackathon by The Computer Society of India - VIT*

 ## What is it?